SimpleChainFans/document/en/40_tradePlateform.md

 ### Create a new Simplechain account

 The exchange and payment gateway need to generate a new address for the customer so that the user can recharge the service or pay for the product.
-Generate an unused sipc Address is the basic requirement of any digital asset service, so let's take a look at the specific implementation.
+Generate an unused SIMPLE Address is the basic requirement of any digital asset service, so let's take a look at the specific implementation.

 First, create a command.js where we subscribe to messages in the queue.
 It mainly includes the following steps: